CLIENT ACCOUNTS

 No one has figured out the best time to invest.
 You can take the guesswork out of it by making a regular fixed-dollar investment, for example, every month or every paycheck.
 This is called dollar cost averaging.
 If you’re contributing to your retirement plan, you’re probably already using this strategy.

-Because the prices of mutual funds fluctuate, dollar cost averaging allows you over the long term to:
+Because the prices of investments fluctuate, dollar cost averaging allows you over the long term to:

 • Buy more shares when prices are lower